aio-libs/yarl/docs/api.rst

       >>> URL('path').is_absolute()
       False

 New URL generaion
 -----------------

-:class:`URL` is an immutable object, every operation described in the section generates a new *URL* instance.
+URL is an immutable object, every operation described in the section generates a new *URL* instance.

 .. method:: URL.with_scheme(scheme)